Karin0002/1dv610-L2-module-ts/docs.md

 ### colorTheme

 #### Description:
-A property containing the name of the color theme it represents.
+A property containing the name of the color theme the object represents.

 #### Type
 String